 Again, the Jokers in this set were based on the Suicide Squad film versions.
 There have been many actual LEGO Joker Minifigures, some based on comic books, others on film or television.
 The Suicide Squad Joker did not get the official LEGO treatment.
 So, for the purposes of this review, I will base my comparison on my favorite LEGO Joker variant, the one from the Joker Balloon Escape (LEGO Batman Movie set #70900 – click here for my review).

 The two FLEGO Joker figurines that you get are the shirtless, tattooed version, and one in a grey blazer with a red, unbuttoned shirt, and black pants.
 The later figurine is rather uninteresting in my opinion, and is the one I would have happily given up for Harley Quinn.
 Both of the FLEGO Jokers come with slicked back, matte green hair.
 My first impression on actually holding one of these figurines was that the hair was not vibrant enough green.
-In the movie, Joker has a neon, toxic looking green colour.
+In the movie, Joker has a neon, toxic looking green color.
 These fall a little short.
 The skin tone of both figurines is also rather porcelain in quality.
 In my LEGO vs FLEGO Harley Quinn review (click here to read it), I noted the same issue.
 It really makes the plastic look cheap and brittle next to a real LEGO Minifigure.

 The grey blazered Joker is just boring as a figure.
 I know whom ever designed him was trying to recreate a look from the movie, but it failed.
 His clothing looks remarkably in-Joker-like.
 His face is also poorly designed.
 For starters, there are too many lines on it.
 Deadshot also suffered from an attempt to cram in too much detail.
 LEGO always manages to pull off expressive faces and true-to-character looks with an elegant simplicity.
 FLEGO tries too hard.
 The end result here is that this Joker looks like his face is permanently pressed against glass.
 They also tried to give him the golden teeth from the movie, but he just looks like a deranged teenager with braces.
 He comes with a hand gun and knife.
 The knife is a direct LEGO knock-off, and the gun is cheap looking.
 This Joker also does not connect perfectly to LEGO, or the base he came with (a problem also seen with Katana and Captain Boomerang).